-Project 180 seeks to redefine our approach to human trafficking, utilizing a multi-disciplinary team to identify victims while aggressively prosecuting exploiters.
-This project is an 18-month program, funded by a grant from the Governor’s Office, with four goals in mind:
+Project 180 seeks to redefine our approach to human trafficking utilizing a multi-disciplinary team to identify victims while aggressively prosecuting their exploiters.
+Project 180 was originally an 18-month program, funded by a grant from the Governor’s Office which has been renewed, and has four major goals in mind:

 This approach lead to a record number of human trafficking prosecutions in its first year while more than 170 sex workers were connected to the Houston Area Women’s Center for rehabilitation and re-entry services.

 The After-Hours Task Force begins its work at the scenes of drunk-driving crashes and works its way backward to determine when and where alcohol was obtained.
 Our team works with law enforcement agencies across Harris County, but we also need your help to ensure that nuisance bars and night clubs are not contributing to the carnage on our roads.